 Wrinkles.
-Inevitable like life, even beautiful if we know how to carry them, and if we know how to take care of them.
+As inevitable as life, even beautiful if we know how to wear them, and if we know how to take care of them.

-It is useless, therefore, to worry about it.
-More than anything else, it is useful to understand what they are and to understand that prevention is always the best remedy.
-Word of a dermatologist.
+Therefore, it is useless to worry about it.
+Above all, it is useful to understand what they are and to understand that prevention is always the best remedy.
+Dermatologist word.

 Because the skin loses elasticity.
 They are nothing but morphological alterations of the normal linearity of our skin.